DD2480-Group10/javaparser/report.md

 - *calculate* The comment explains only what the expected input and outputs are.
 - *cleanTheLinesOfLeftOverSpace* Has some sort of documentation of the possible outcomes.
 - *prettyPrintingTextNode* Has almost no documentation at all.
-- *toToken*: Has no no documentation at all.
-- *isAssignableMatchTypeParametersMatchingQName*: Has no ducomentation except internal method comments that explain little.

 ## Refactoring